-- Understand the evolution and paradigm of Computing technologies - Know the Architecture of Distributed and Parallel Computing systems - > Understand the components of Distributed and Parallel Computing and their working - Understand the working of virtualization and its role in Cloud computing
+- > Understand the evolution and paradigm of Computing technologies - Know the Architecture of Distributed and Parallel Computing systems - ➤ Understand the components of Distributed and Parallel Computing and their working - Understand the working of virtualization and its role in Cloud computing - Understand the working of Grid computing

-- Understand the working of Grid computing - Understand the working of Distributed and Parallel computing - Understand the working of Edge computing and its benefits
+- Understand the working of Distributed and Parallel computing - Understand the working of Edge computing and its benefits

-120 Hours - (Theory: 48hrs + Practical/Tutorials: 72 hrs)
+120 Hours - (Theory: 45hrs + Practical/Tutorials: 75 hrs)

-Module/Unit Duration (Theory) in Hours Duration (Practical/ Tutorials) in Hours Learning Objectives Introduction to Distributed and Parallel Computing Technologies 8 12 After completion of this unit of module, the Learner will be able to i.
+Module/Unit Duration (Theory) in Hours Duration (Practical/ Tutorials) in Hours Learning Objectives Introduction to Distributed and Parallel Computing Technologies 7 13 After completion of this unit of module, the Learner will be able to i.
 Know the basics of Distributed and Parallel Computing technologies. i.
 Know the benefits of Distributed and Parallel Computing technologies.
-After completion of this unit of 2.
-Distributed Computing 20 30 Mater completion of this unit of module, the Learner will be able to Know the evolution of Distributed systems Know the Distributed File systems (DFS) Understand the role of transaction and concurrency controls in Distributed Systems Gain knowledge of mutual exclusion algorithms Know the basics of edge computing Know the Challenges in Federating Edge Resources
+2. Distributed Computing 18 32 After completion of this unit of module, the Learner will be able to • Know the evolution of Distributed systems • Know the Distributed File systems (DFS) • Understand the role of transaction and concurrency controls in Distributed Systems • Gain knowledge of mutual exclusion algorithms • Know the basics of edge computing • Know the Challenges in Federating Edge Resources • Know the method Data Management in Edge Computing